jahnavi-vadlamudi/SO-Tag-Prediction/Report/SOTagPrediction_Report.md

 ### Problem Statement
 Suggest the tags based on the content that was present in the question posted on Stackoverflow.

+### Problem Type
+It is a multi-label classification problem

+Multi-label Classification: Multilabel classification assigns to each sample a set of target labels.
+This can be thought as predicting properties of a data-point that are not mutually exclusive, such as topics that are relevant for a document.
+A question on Stackoverflow might be about any of C, Pointers, FileIO and/or memory-management at the same time or none of these.

 ### Metrics
 In order to evaluate the model, we will use the micro F1 score to test accuracy.
 Micro-Averaged F1-Score (Mean F Score) : The F1 score can be interpreted as a weighted average of the precision and recall, where an F1 score reaches its best value at 1 and worst score at 0.
 The relative contribution of precision and recall to the F1 score are equal.
 The formula for the F1 score is: